numq/voice-activity-detection/README.md

 ### TL;DR

-- Call `detect` to process the input data
+- Call `detect` to process the input data, use `isContinuous = true` with streaming audio

 ### Step-by-step